CCHS4550/Off-Season-Swerve-Testing/README.md

 # Off-Season-Swerve-Testing
-improve odometry readings and on field pid control with our chassis bot
+improve odometry readings, on field pid control, and vision maybe with our chassis bot